 The avalanche method happens to be my favorite way to reduce debt.
 Also, it’s mathematically the fastest way.
 However, some people prefer the snowball method as it gives you quicker “wins”.
 But, in the end, the avalanche method is the fastest.

 Here is how the avalanche method works.
 Remember your list of debt and the interest?
 With the avalanche method, you’ll aim to pay off the debt with the HIGHEST interest rate first, using your monthly surplus.

 Loans with the highest interest rate often include credit cards and lines of credit.
 You just need to make the minimum payment on all the other debts and make larger payments on the debt with the highest interest rate using your monthly surplus.
 Easy!
-Once you’ve eliminated the debt with the highest interest rate, pat yourself on the back because you just discovered what you could do if you’re drowning in debt!
+Once you’ve eliminated the debt with the highest interest rate, pat yourself on the back because you just discovered how to get out of a debt spiral.